Payment routing 101: definition, process, rules, and workflow

 • Improve customer experience.
 Intelligent payment routing allows customers to enjoy a seamless checkout experience without any hassles or friction.
 This convenience factor helps to reduce cart abandonment rates and increase the likelihood of repeat purchases, leading to higher customer satisfaction levels and increased loyalty.

 • Maintain payment process redundancy.
-Integrating a few different payment gateways would help you improve customer experience and ensure operational continuity, no matter what, with the help of routing and cascading.
+Integrating multiple payment gateways can help you improve the customer experience and ensure operational continuity no matter what, with the help of routing and cascading.

 Drawbacks of intelligent payment routing